-Right now, U.S. firms can sell chips or other electronic goods to Huawei from their overseas locations without an export license as long as those goods are made from less than 25 percent of the materials or patents not made by U.S. firms.
+Right now, U.S. firms can sell chips or other electronic goods to Huawei from their overseas locations without an export license as long as those goods are made from less than 25% of the materials or patents not made by U.S. manufacturing companies.

 You May Also Read:- Huawei is selling 100,000 foldable Mate X phones per month

 The Department of Commerce, however, had introduced to the Office of Management and Budget (OMB) a new rule that would have lowered the amount to 10%.
 The Pentagon objected to that change because it believed that by limiting how much they could sell to Huawei, it would hurt U.S. companies, and the Department of Commerce pulled the OMB rule.